 4 There should be a formal and transparent process for the appointment of new directors to the Board.
-As a principle of good corporate governance, all directors should be required to submit themselves for re-nomination and re-election at regular intervals.

-- 4.1 Companies should establish a Nominating Committee ("NC") to make recommendations to the Board on all board appointments.
-The NC should comprise at least three directors, a majority of whom, including the chairman, should be independent.
-The NC should have written terms of reference that describes the responsibilities of its members, and its membership is disclosed annually. - 4.2 The NC should be charged with the responsibility of re-nomination having regard to the director's contribution and performance (e.g. attendance, preparedness, participation and candour) including, if applicable, as an independent director.
-As a principle of good corporate governance, all directors should be required to submit themselves for re-nomination and re-election at regular intervals and at least every three years. - 4.3 The NC is also charged with determining annually whether or not a director is independent, bearing in mind the circumstances set forth in paragraph 2.1 and any other salient factors.
-If the NC determines that a director who has one or more of the relationships mentioned therein is in fact independent, the company should make such disclosure as stated in paragraph 2.2. - 4.4 When a director has multiple board representations, he or she must ensure that sufficient time and attention is given to the affairs of each company.
-The NC should decide whether or not a director is able to and has been adequately carrying out his/her duties as director of the company.
-Internal guidelines should be adopted that address the competing time commitments that are faced when directors serve on multiple boards. - 4.5 Key information regarding directors, such as academic and professional qualifications, shareholding in the company and its subsidiaries, board committees served on (as a member or chairman), date of first appointment as a director, date of last re-election as a director, directorships or chairmanships both present and those held over the preceding three years in other listed companies and other major appointments, should be disclosed in the annual report.
+4.1 Companies should establish a Nominating Committee ("NC") to make recommendations to the Board on all board appointments.
+The NC should comprise at least three directors, a majority of whom, including the Chairman, should be independent.
+In addition, the NC Chairman should be a director who is not, or who is not directly associated with4, a substantial shareholder (with interest of 5% or more in the voting shares of the company).
+Its membership should be disclosed in the annual report.
+The NC should have written terms of reference that describe the responsibilities of its members.

+- 4.2 The NC should be charged with the responsibility of re-nomination having regard to the director's contribution and performance (e.g. attendance, preparedness, participation and candour) including, if applicable, as an independent director.
+All directors should be required to submit themselves for re-nomination and re-election at regular intervals and at least every three years. - 4.3 The NC is charged with the responsibility of determining annually if a director is independent, bearing in mind the circumstances set forth in Guideline 2.1 and any other salient factors.
+If the NC determines that a director who has one or more of the relationships mentioned therein can be considered independent, the company should make such disclosure as stated in Guideline 2.2.
+Conversely, the NC has the discretion to determine that a director is non-independent even if he does not fall under the circumstances set forth in Guideline 2.1. - 4.4 When a director has multiple board representations, he or she must ensure that sufficient time and attention is given to the affairs of each company.
+The NC should decide if a director is able to and has been adequately carrying out his/her duties as a director of the company.
+Internal guidelines should be adopted that address the competing time commitments that are faced when directors serve on multiple boards. - 4.5 A description of the process for the selection and appointment of new directors to the Board should be disclosed.
+This should include disclosure on the search and nomination process. - 4.6 Key information regarding directors, such as academic and professional qualifications, shareholding in the company and its subsidiaries, board committees served on (as a member or Chairman), date of first appointment as a director, date of last re-election as a director, directorships or chairmanships both present and those held over the preceding three years in other listed companies and other major appointments, should be disclosed in the annual report.
 In addition, the company's annual disclosure on corporate governance should indicate which directors are executive, non-executive or considered by the NC to be independent.
 The names of the directors submitted for election or re-election should also be accompanied by such details and information to enable shareholders to make informed decisions.